lamhq/tech-notes/pages/tools/vscode/dev-env.md

-# Development environment using Container
+# Set up Development environment using Container

 Using docker container as your development environment.